-Block A. If the organization has changed its address since it last filed a return, check Block A.
+Item A. If the organization has changed its address since it last filed a return, check Item A.

-If a change in address occurs after the return is filed, use Form 8822-B, Change of Address or Responsible Party - Business, to notify the IRS of the new address.
+If a change in address occurs after the return is filed, use Form 8822-B, Change of Address or Responsible Party -Business, to notify the IRS of the new address.

-Block B. Check the box under which the organization receives its tax exemption.
+Item B. Check the box under which the organization receives its tax exemption.

 Qualified pension, profit-sharing, and stock bonus plans should check the 501 box and enter "a" between the first set of parentheses.
+Do not make an entry in the space between the second parentheses.